How to Spend 2 Days in Sequoia National Park, California

 What to Pack for 2 Days in Sequoia National Park

-• The park usually requires you to carry bear resistant food containers if you plan to backpack or camp.
-It’s a good idea to store your food in one of these canisters even if don’t spend days on end in the woods of Sequoia National Park.
+• Bear resistant containers.
+The park usually requires you to carry bear resistant food containers if you plan to backpack or camp.
+It’s a good idea to store your food in one of these canisters (and farther away from some unwelcoming bears) even if you don’t spend days on end in the woods of Sequoia National Park and.

-• And there is simply no excuses to not pack a good sunscreen.
+• Sunscreen.
+And there are simply no excuses to not pack a good sunscreen.

 Leave a Reply